Github-Web-Apps/Starhub/README.md

 - Starts analytics over time with a graph
 - Display total stars for all repository
 - Display total public repos
 - Release downloads couter & stats
+- Daily email notifciation (only on changes)
 - Notify for new followers
 - Notify for new unfollower
 - Notify for new starred repository